 Expect, however, some of the best (fuck that, it’s the best) Mexican food in Bushwick.
 The menu, authored by CDMX-born chef Reyna Morales, is a mix of traditional Central Mexican dishes (co-owner Paulina Loyo-Grigoris is from Leon, Guanajuato) and a few stateside favorites.

-For something different, try the Gobernador, a mix of perfectly poached tiger shrimp, cheese and pico de gallo in a fresh yellow corn tortilla.
-Rajas (nopal cactus cut into strips), while familiar to some, may not be in everybody’s Mexican food tool box; at Gordo’s Cantina they come draped like Playboy models over a luxurious, bubbling open-faced quesadilla.
+For something different, try the Gobernador, a mix of perfectly poached tiger shrimp, cheese and pico de gallo huddled in a fresh yellow corn tortilla.
+Then there are the rajas (nopal cactus cut into strips), which while familiar to some, may not be in everybody’s Mexican food tool box; at Gordo’s Cantina they come draped like Playboy models over a luxurious, bubbling open-faced quesadilla.